 By Charles A. Eastman (Ohiyesa) in 1918

 The life of Dull Knife, the Cheyenne Chief, is a true hero tale.
-Simple, child-like yet manful, and devoid of selfish aims, or love of gain, he is a pattern for heroes of any race.
+He is a pattern for heroes of any race, simple, child-like yet manful, and devoid of selfish aims or love of gain.

 Dull Knife was a chief of the old school.
 Among all the Indians of the plains, nothing counts save proven worth.
-A man’s caliber is measured by his courage, unselfishness and intelligence.
-Many writers confuse history with fiction, but in Indian history their women and old men and even children witness the main events, and not being absorbed in daily papers and magazines, these events are rehearsed over and over with few variations.
+His courage, unselfishness, and intelligence measure a man’s caliber.
+Many writers confuse history with fiction, but in Indian history, their women and old men, and even children witness the main events.
+Not being absorbed in daily papers and magazines, these events are rehearsed repeatedly with few variations.
 Though orally preserved, their accounts are therefore accurate.
 But they have seldom been willing to give reliable information to strangers, especially when asked and paid for.

 Therefore I will confess now that we have too many weak and unprincipled men among us.
 When I speak of the Indian hero, I do not forget the mongrel in spirit, false to the ideals of his people.
 Our trustfulness has been our weakness, and when the vices of civilization were added to our own, we fell heavily.

-It is said that Dull Knife as a boy was resourceful and self-reliant.
+It is said that Dull Knife was resourceful and self-reliant as a boy.
 He was only nine years old when his family was separated from the rest of the tribe while on a buffalo hunt.
-His father was away and his mother busy, and he was playing with his little sister on the banks of a stream, when a large herd of buffalo swept down upon them on a stampede for water.
-His mother climbed a tree, but the little boy led his sister into an old beaver house whose entrance was above water, and here they remained in shelter until the buffalo passed and they were found by their distracted parents.
+His father was away and his mother busy, and he was playing with his little sister on the banks of a stream when a large herd of buffalo swept down upon them on a stampede for water.
+His mother climbed a tree, but the little boy led his sister into an old beaver house whose entrance was above water, and here they remained in the shelter until the buffalo passed and their distracted parents found them.

-Dull Knife was quite a youth when his tribe was caught one winter in a region devoid of game, and threatened with starvation.
-The situation was made worse by heavy storms, but he secured help and led a relief party a hundred and fifty miles, carrying bales of dried buffalo meat on pack horses.
+Dull Knife was a youth when his tribe was caught in a region devoid of game and threatened with starvation one winter.
+Heavy storms worsened the situation, but he secured help and led a relief party a hundred and fifty miles, carrying bales of dried buffalo meat on pack horses.

 The Sioux knew him as a man of high type, perhaps not so brilliant as Roman Nose and Two Moon, but surpassing both in honesty and simplicity, as well as in his war record.
-(Two Moon, in fact, was never a leader of his people, and became distinguished only in wars with the whites during the period of revolt.)
+(Two Moon was never a leader of his people and became distinguished only in wars with the whites during the period of revolt.)
 A story is told of an ancestor of the same name that illustrates well the spirit of the age.

-It was the custom in those days for the older men to walk ahead of the moving caravan and decide upon all halts and camping places.
+It was customary for the older men to walk ahead of the moving caravan and decide upon all halts and camping places in those days.
 One day the councilors came to a grove of wild cherries covered with ripe fruit, and they stopped at once.
 Suddenly a grizzly charged from the thicket.
 The men yelped and hooted, but the bear was not to be bluffed.
 He knocked down the first warrior who dared to face him and dragged his victim into the bushes.

-The Indians were delighted, and especially so when in the midst of their cheers, the man stopped running for his life and began to sing a Brave Heart song as he approached the grove with his butcher knife in his hand.
+The Indians were delighted, especially when, amid their cheers, the man stopped running for his life and began to sing a Brave Heart song as he approached the grove with his butcher knife in his hand.
 He would dare his enemy again!

-He fought many battles with knives thereafter and claimed that the spirit of the bear gave him success.
-On one occasion, however, the enemy had a strong buffalo-hide shield which the Cheyenne bear fighter could not pierce through, and he was wounded; nevertheless he managed to dispatch his foe.
-It was from this incident that he received the name of Dull Knife, which was handed down to his descendant.
+After that, he fought many battles with knives and claimed that the bear’s spirit gave him success.
+On one occasion, however, the enemy had a strong buffalo-hide shield which the Cheyenne bear fighter could not pierce through, and he was wounded; nevertheless, he managed to dispatch his foe.
+From this incident, he received the name of Dull Knife, which was handed down to his descendant.

 As is well known, the Northern Cheyenne uncompromisingly supported the Sioux in their desperate defense of the Black Hills and Big Horn country.
 Why not?
 It was their last buffalo region — their subsistence.
 It was what our wheat fields are to a civilized nation.

-About the year 1875, a propaganda was started for confining all the Indians upon reservations, where they would be practically interned or imprisoned, regardless of their possessions and rights.
-The men who were the strongest advocates of the scheme generally wanted the Indians’ property — the one main cause back of all Indian wars.
-From the warlike Apaches to the peaceful Nez Perce, all the tribes of the plains were hunted from place to place; then the government resorted to peace negotiations, but always with an army at hand to coerce.
-Once disarmed and helpless, they were to be taken under military guard to the Indian Territory.
+About 1875, propaganda was started for confining all the Indians upon reservations, where they would be practically interned or imprisoned, regardless of their possessions and rights.
+The men who were the strongest advocates of the scheme generally wanted the Indians’ property — the one leading cause back of all Indian wars.
+From the warlike Apaches to the peaceful Nez Perce, all the tribes of the plains were hunted from place to place; then the government resorted to peace negotiations, but always with an army to coerce.
+Once disarmed and helpless, they were taken under military guard to the Indian Territory.

-A few resisted, and declared they would fight to the death rather than go.
+A few resisted and declared they would fight to the death rather than go.
 Among these were the Sioux, but nearly all the smaller tribes were deported against their wishes.
-Of course those Indians who came from a mountainous and cold country suffered severely.
+Of course, those Indians who came from a mountainous and cold country suffered severely.
 The moist heat and malaria decimated the exiles.
-Chief Joseph of the Nez Perce and Chief Standing Bear of the Poncas appealed to the people of the United States, and finally succeeded in having their bands or the remnant of them returned to their own part of the country.
-Dull Knife was not successful in his plea, and the story of his flight is one of poignant interest.
+Chief Joseph of the Nez Perce and Chief Standing Bear of the Ponca appealed to the people of the United States and finally succeeded in having their bands, or the remnant of them returned to their part of the country.
+Dull Knife was unsuccessful in his plea, and the story of his flight is one of poignant interest.

-He was regarded by the authorities as a dangerous man, and with his depleted band was taken to the Indian Territory without his consent in 1876.
+The authorities regarded him as a dangerous man, and with his depleted band, was taken to the Indian Territory without his consent in 1876.
 When he realized that his people were dying like sheep, he was deeply moved.
 He called them together.
 Every man and woman declared that they would rather die in their own country than stay there longer, and they resolved to flee to their northern homes.